Correlation between the strength of low-temperature T-linear normal-state resistivity and $T_{\rm c}$ in overdoped electron-doped cuprate superconductors: Introduction

 \section{Introduction}

-The undoped parent compounds of cuprate superconductors are antiferromagnetic (AF) Mott insulators\cite{Fujita12}, which result from the particularly strong electron correlation\cite{Anderson87}.
-However, the exceptionally strong superconductivity can be achieved when the AF long-range order (AFLRO) is destroyed by a small fraction of the electron or hole doping concentration\cite{Bednorz86,Tokura89}.
-In particular, although both the electron doping and annealing process in a low-oxygen environment are required to induce superconductivity in the electron-doped cuprate superconductors\cite{Armitage10,Adachi13,Adachi17}, the experimental observations demonstrate unambiguously that in a proper annealing condition, the superconducting (SC) phase is extended over a wide electron doping range with the SC transition temperature $T_{\rm c}$ that reaches its maximum at around the optimal electron doping $\delta\sim 0.15$, while the disappearance of AFLRO at the doping is coincident with the onset of superconductivity, and hence the deduced AFLRO phase boundary does not extend into the SC dome\cite{Horio16,Song17,Lin20,Horio20b}.
-This phase diagram of the electron-doped cuprate superconductors bears striking similarity to the corresponding phase diagram in the hole-doped counterparts\cite{Drozdov18}, providing an experimental evidence for the absence of the disparity between the phase diagrams of the electron- and hole-doped cuprate superconductors.
-This absence of the disparity between the phase diagrams\cite{Horio16,Song17,Lin20,Horio20b} also suggests that the essential physics, including the SC mechanism and the nature of the normal-state, is most likely the same for both the electron- and hole-doped cuprate superconductors.
+The undoped parent compounds of cuprate superconductors are antiferromagnetic (AF) Mott insulators \cite{Fujita12}, which result from the particularly strong electron correlation \cite{Anderson87}.
+However, the exceptionally strong superconductivity can be achieved when the AF long-range order (AFLRO) is destroyed by a small fraction of the electron or hole doping concentration \cite{Bednorz86,Tokura89}.
+In particular, although both the electron doping and annealing process in a low-oxygen environment are required to induce superconductivity in the electron-doped cuprate superconductors \cite{Armitage10,Adachi13,Adachi17}, the experimental observations demonstrate unambiguously that in a optimal annealing condition, the superconducting (SC) phase is extended over a wide electron doping range \cite{Horio16,Song17,Lin20,Horio20b}.
+In the recent measurements on the electron-doped cuprate superconductor Pr$_{1-x}$LaCe$_{x}$CuO$_{4-\delta}$ under the proper annealing condition \cite{Song17}, it was observed experimentally that the SC transition temperature $T_{\rm c}$ reaches its maximum at around the optimal electron doping $\delta\sim 0.15$, while the disappearance of AFLRO at the doping is coincident with the onset of superconductivity, and hence the deduced AFLRO phase boundary does not extend into the SC dome.
+However, the very recent results \cite{Lin20,Horio20b} observed experimentally from the electron-doped cuprate superconductor Pr$_{1.3-x}$La$_{0.7}$Ce$_{x}$CuO$_{4-\delta}$ under the protect annealing condition indicated that the actual electron doping concentration estimated from the electron Fermi surface (EFS) area is significantly larger than the Ce doping concentration $x$, and then the new electron-doping-based SC dome is more extended towards the overdoped side than the Ce-doping-based SC dome obtained for samples prepared in the proper annealing condition \cite{Song17}.
+In particular, although the maximal $T_{\rm c}$ occurs at the optimally doped regime, this optimally doped regime spans a narrow doped range centered at around the doping $\delta\sim 0.15$ \cite{Lin20}.
+Moreover, in the underdoped regime, $T_{\rm c}$ drops rapidly and vanishes at around the doping $\delta\sim 0.10$, while the AF correlation is found to coexist with superconductivity \cite{Lin20}.
+Since the dramatic suppression of the AFLRO has been observed in the underdoped regime of the electron-doped cuprate superconductors under the protect annealing condition \cite{Horio16}, one may anticipate a $T_{\rm c}$ recovery for $\delta\leq 0.10$ with further improved condition of the protect annealing \cite{Lin20}.
+These experimental results of the phase diagram for the electron-doped cuprate superconductors show that although some features in the underdoped regime observed in Ref. \cite{Song17} are significantly different from that in Ref. \cite{Lin20}, the doping range of these phase diagrams \cite{Horio16,Song17,Lin20,Horio20b} bear a striking similarity to that of the corresponding phase diagram in the hole-doped counterparts \cite{Drozdov18,Taillefer10}, providing a clue for understanding the symmetry/asymmetry of the phase diagrams of the electron- and hole-doped cuprate superconductors.
+This similarity of the phase diagrams \cite{Horio16,Song17,Lin20,Horio20b,Drozdov18,Taillefer10} also suggests that the essential physics, including the SC mechanism and the nature of the normal-state in {\it the overdoped regime}, is most likely the same for both the electron- and hole-doped cuprate superconductors.